The-Jonsey/streamdeckd/README.md

 - `command`: which is just a native shell command, something like `notify-send "Hello World"`
 - `keybind`: which will simulate the indicated keybind via xdtotool
 - `url`: which will open a url in your default browser via xdg
+- `brightness`: Set the brightness of the streamdeck as a percentage

 ### D-Bus